Updated On : February 15, 2024

 Understand: How to read Bare Acts for Judiciary.

-Additionally, aspiring judges must hold Indian citizenship and maintain a commendable moral character.
+Aspiring judges must hold Indian citizenship and maintain a commendable moral character.

 Following the written examination, candidates are ranked based on their performance to form a merit list.
 Subsequently, shortlisted candidates proceed to the interview and viva voce rounds.
-Upon successfully completing the selection process, chosen candidates undergo a year-long training program before assuming roles as metropolitan magistrates or judicial magistrates.
+Upon completing the selection process, candidates undergo a year-long training program before assuming roles as metropolitan magistrates or judicial magistrates.

-Read More: English preparation for Judiciary Exams
+Read More: English Preparation for Judiciary Exams

 Here is how to prepare effectively for the judiciary exam: